Batrachedridae: Distribution and diversity

 A total of over a hundred species of Batrachedra are found on every continent except Antarctica, including a number of Pacific islands, although there are only three species that occur in Europe.
 The genus Batrachedrodes, with six species, is endemic to the Hawaiian Islands.
-Six Chedra species have been found, scattered over the USA, Chile, Hawaii and the Philippines.
+Six Chedra species have been found, scattered over the US, Chile, Hawaii and the Philippines.
 Three species of Epimarptis have been found scattered across the Indian subcontinent, another was found in Japan.
 Eight Idioglossa species been found, one to two species on each continent, except five species in Asia, and none in Europe, South America and Antarctica.

 North America contains at least six genera.

 Australia contains three genera, two species of Corythangela and twenty-nine of Batrachedra, as well as a number of undescribed species and one species of Idioglossa.

 The Hawaiian Islands contain two genera with eight species, six of Batrachedrodes, and two of Chedra.

 Europe only has three species of Batrachedra.